mne-tools/mne-python/doc/_includes/inverse.rst

    inverse-begin-content

 Computing the inverse operator is accomplished using :func:`mne.minimum_norm.make_inverse_operator` and :func:`mne.minimum_norm.apply_inverse`.
 The use of these functions is presented in the tutorial :ref:`tut-inverse-methods`.

-The page starts with a mathematical description of the method.

 .. _minimum_norm_estimates: